AIChubar/GPTJRPG/README.md

 ### Group Info

 The current protagonist group data is displayed in the group info menu.
 The units’ positions here correspond to those in battle and can be swapped.
 Information about the available items and units that can be healed with the amulet of healing can also be found here.
-Amulet of alliance is used to force an enemy to be recruited.
+An amulet of alliance is used to force an enemy to be recruited.

 ![Group](./images/group.png)